-These fluted pieces of deep-fried dough are dusted with cinnamon sugar, which adds pleasing flavor and crunch.
-They are favorites in Spain and Mexico, where they're often served with rich hot cocoa -- a perfect pairing for a chilly fall day.
+Favorites in Spain and Mexico, these deep-fried dough sticks are often served with rich hot cocoa -- a perfect pairing for a chilly fall day.

 Stir together cinnamon and sugar in a small bowl; set aside.
 Bring milk, butter, and salt to a boil in a small saucepan over medium heat.
 Add flour, and cook, stirring, until mixture forms a ball and pulls away from sides of pan, about 30 seconds.
 Remove from heat, and let cool 3 minutes.
 Add eggs, and stir until batter is smooth.
 Spoon mixture into a pastry bag fitted with a large open-star tip (such as an Ateco #828).

 Heat 4 to 5 inches oil in a large Dutch oven until it registers 330 degrees on a deep-fry thermometer.
 Holding pastry bag a few inches above the oil, squeeze out batter, snipping off 4-inch lengths with a knife or kitchen shears.
 Fry 6 to 8 churros at a time, turning once, until deep golden brown all over, about 5 minutes; transfer to a paper-towel-lined plate to drain.

 Roll churros in cinnamon sugar.
 Serve immediately with hot chocolate.